Every regulated firm runs on evidence. Most engineering teams produce none.

 Non-provisional CIP filed

-SOC 2 Type II audit
+SOC 2 — Type I, then Type II

 DSR/1.0 v1 ratified